On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Outline of the Proof of Theorem

+To see why $\Phi_F\ge Cn$ is helpful, consider the following process of finding a family of vertex-disjoint copies of $F$ which together covers all but $\gamma n$ vertices, for some small $\gamma$ and large $n$.
+When $\Phi_F\ge Cn$, by Janson's inequality, we obtain that the probability of any vertex set of size $\gamma n$ not containing a copy of $F$ is at most $e^{-n}$, which allows us to apply the union bound to all vertex subsets, so that a.a.s.~this is true for all vertex subsets of size $\gamma n$ \emph{simultaneously}.
+Owing to this property, one can find the desired copies of $F$ greedily.

-To overcome this issue, we use a recent noval embedding scheme (see Proposition~\ref{p1}), which has been applied in~\cite{Han}.
+To overcome this issue, we use a recent noval embedding scheme (see Proposition~\ref{p1}), which has been developed in~\cite{Han}.
 For example, suppose $\Phi_F=n^{0.1}$ and there are $\Omega(n)$ pairs of paths that we need to connect.
-An application of Janson's inequality does not guarantee simultaneous connections of these paths because the probability is not enough.
-However, a natural greedy embedding scheme shows that all but $n^{0.9}\log n$ of them can be connected.
+An application of Janson's inequality does not guarantee \emph{simultaneous} connections of these paths because the probability is too low to apply a union bound to avoid clashes, i.e., connections are possible but one cannot guarantee that all connections are done by disjoint paths.
+However, a natural greedy attempt shows that all but $n^{0.9}\log n$ of them can be connected.
 Now suppose we can ``reset'' the candidates for connection with the $n^{0.9}\log n$ pairs of paths, the same embedding scheme will reduce the leftover pairs of paths to be $n^{0.8}\log^2 n$.
-Then we can finish the embedding after 11 rounds.
+That is, we can finish the embedding after 11 rounds.
 This serves as the heart of our embedding scheme to find simultaneous connections of multiple pairs of paths.
-It is not hard to reset the candidate pool: we use probabilistic method to save the codegree condition into multiple blocks, and use the \emph{multi-round exposure} trick to save the random edges in order to expose them in multiple rounds.
+It is not hard to reset the candidate pool: we use the probabilistic method to save the codegree condition into multiple blocks, and use the \emph{multi-round exposure} approach to save the random edges in order to expose them in multiple rounds.

-The rest of the paper is organized as follows.
-In Section 3, we prove some useful tools in random hypergraphs.
-In Section 4, we prove our connecting lemma (Lemma~\ref{cl}) and absorbing lemma (Lemma~\ref{al}).
-In Section 5, we give the proof of Theorem~\ref{main}.
-Throughout the paper, we omit floor and ceiling functions unless it is necessary.
-We write $x\ll y\ll z$ to mean that we can choose constants from right to left, that is, for any $z>0$, there exist two functions $f$ and $g$ such that, whenever $y\leq f(z)$ and $x\leq g(y)$, the subsequent statement holds.
-Similar statements with more variables are defined similarly.